 Earlier in the article, we mentioned that companies vary with regard to how they compensate survey takers for their time and effort.
 Depending on the company commissioning the survey, you may be paid in any of the following ways:

 Some companies compensate you for your opinions on the products that they sell.
-Rather than requiring you to purchase these products with your own money, most companies will instead send you samples of the products in question.
+Rather than requiring you to purchase these products with your own money, most companies will instead send you samples of the products in question, straight to your home.
 These products then serve a dual purpose: they let you try them out so you can provide informed and valued opinions and they serve as payment for your services.

 Tips on maximizing your earning potential